 Marijuana.
 Cannabis.
 Weed.
 Dope.
 Call it what you will, but there is no denying that the drug is taking a strong legal foothold in the United States.

-Even though marijuana use and possession is against Federal law, 30 states and the District of Columbia have adopted the legalization of marijuana in some form.
-For the vast majority of states, that means the use of medical marijuana (although the limitations and conditions for that medical use vary from state to state).
+Even though marijuana use and possession is against Federal law, 36 states and the District of Columbia have adopted the legalization of marijuana for medical purposes (the limitations on and conditions for that medical use vary greatly from state to state).
 Fifteen states have legalized marijuana completely, including for recreational use.
 Arizona, Montana, New Jersey, and South Dakota joined that group in November 2020, when voters approved ballot propositions or constitutional amendments on the issue.

 While there are still furious debates about the legality of this, and whether or not some states will switch back to medical-only marijuana, or complete prohibition, there is no doubt that while it’s legal in the state, companies are ready to make millions of dollars from it.
 But that begs the question…how do you advertise something that is against Federal law?